Tanweth/MySteam-Powered/README.md

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-151564.html

 ## Changelog

+* 1.2.1
+	* Reintroduced filtering of special characters from Steam usernames and game names, since some characters were preventing the cache from being generated.
+The filtering is more relaxed than in v1.1 (i.e. it will allow more special characters).
+	* Various code optimizations.

 * 1.2
 	* Status updates for all users are now obtained in a single Steam API call, rather than an API call for each user (experimental).